matjazbravc/Consul.ServiceDiscovery.Demo/README.md

 ```
 ## Setup the Containers

 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: docker-compose up -d --build which starts and runs all services.
-The -d parameter executes the command detached.
+Then execute the following command: **docker-compose up -d --build** which starts and runs all services.
+The **-d** parameter executes the command detached.
 This means that the containers run in the background and don’t block your Powershell window.
-To check all running containers use docker ps.
+To check all running containers use command **docker ps**.

 ![](res/Docker.jpg)

 ## Consul Web UI
-Consul Web UI

 The Consul offers a nice web user interface right out of the box.
 You can access it on port **8500** (**http://localhost:8500**).
 Let’s look at some of the screens.